TemiAremu/Haskell-Language/README.md

 ## About the language

 > _Language Description_

->
-> - Haskell is a general-purpose functional programming language with non-strict semantics and strong static typing.
+Haskell is a general-purpose functional programming language with non-strict semantics and strong static typing.
 It is named after Haskell Brooks Curry.
 He was an American Mathematician and logician.
 Haskell's main work was in combinatory logic, a notation designed to eliminate the need for variables in mathematical logic.
 Combinatory logic captures many key features of computation, and as a result, is useful in computer science.
 Haskell has three programming languages named after him: Haskell, Brooks, and Curry.

-> - Some interesting features
+Interesting Features

 Haskell the programming language is built around functions, useful blocks of code that do specific tasks.
 They are called and used only when needed.